sebastiancollard/Silver-HTPC/README.txt

     - Press Settings(?) on remote to go to settings
     - Press Guide(g) on remote to go to TV guide

+  * Note
+    - When the button guide is visible: Only select the settings since it is the only page that is implemented with the button guide other than the home page

 =====================
  Profile